towolf/towolf.github.com/docs/PsychBasic/psychlasterror.markdown

 title: psychlasterror
 categories:
   - PsychBasic
+encoding: UTF-8
 ---

-[psychlasterror](/docs/psychlasterror) \- Replacement for Matlab\-7 'lasterror'.
+[psychlasterror](/docs/psychlasterror) - Replacement for Matlab-7 'lasterror'.
 This is hopefully useful for older Matlab installations and for the Octave port:

-If the 'lasterror' variable, M\-File or builtin function is supported on your Matlab installation, this function will return it.
+If the 'lasterror' variable, M-File or builtin function is supported on your Matlab installation, this function will return it.